matthewglasenapp/hla_resolve/docs/wgs_validation.md

 | Alleles called | 784 |
 | Call rate | 100.0% |

+Alleles evaluated is lower than alleles called because 1 reference allele was excluded: HG01358 DRB1*04:92# (`#` marks an uncertain call in Lai et al. and is not an IPD-IMGT/HLA designation).

 | Resolution | Concordance | Concordant alleles | Alleles evaluated |
 |---|---:|---:|---:|
 | 1-field | 99.9% | 782 | 783 |